netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 # Monitor and visualize anomalies with Netdata

 Welcome to part 2 of our series of guides on using _unsupervised anomaly detection_ to detect issues with your systems, containers, and applications using the open-source Netdata Agent.
-For an introduction into detecting anomalies and monitoring associated metrics, see [part 1](/docs/guides/monitor/anomaly-detection.md), which covers prerequisites and configuration basics.
+For an introduction to detecting anomalies and monitoring associated metrics, see [part 1](/docs/guides/monitor/anomaly-detection.md), which covers prerequisites and configuration basics.